The right background image can transform your newsletter design and instantly give it a modern and eye-catching “Vogue cover” allure.

 One glance and you already know what social channel this newsletter is about.

 You’re right, Instagram!
-Customer Zteep Tea used a gradient background with the same color scheme.
+MailerLite user, Zteep Tea, used a gradient background with the same color scheme.
 Colors that gradually change keep the reader engaged as they scroll down.

 If your newsletter promotes alien books, you want to get a little spacey with the background design.

-Our customer, author Ravyn Wilde, takes her readers to another dimension by using the background image below.
-What normally would be a plain email is now a lot more unique.
+Author Ravyn Wilde, takes her readers to another dimension by using the background image below.
+What would normally be a plain email is now a lot more unique.

 Since the majority of MailerLite customers use our drag & drop editor to add background images, we won’t go into detail about the HTML part itself.
-This HTML email guide to background images will, if you’re curious.
+However, this HTML email guide to background images will, if you’re curious.

 Email templates with a background image can make your email marketing campaign more engaging, unique and instantly give it a different look.

-Make sure the email background comprehends, not replaces the other newsletter elements.
+Make sure the email background complements, not replaces the other newsletter elements.
 A great background emphasizes the email content and CTA, and doesn’t take away from its attention.